Geo and Medieval tour in the Northern Portugal – day 2

 Breakfast room had the view of the beach and the outdoor swimming pool which woke me up immedately.
 I tried a bit of everything, a lot of fruit, cereals and even scrambled eggs with fresh bread and cheese.
+Please note that I was on this trip in 2012 which was a year before I became vegan in 2013 (NO animal products).
 The offer of the hotel was surprisingly big and yummy.
 I had my morning green tea when chatting to J who also woke up early.

 We still had some time so we checked out the indoor swimming pool but as you need a cap there, we went to the outdoor one.
 It had salt water which made it super easy to swim in.
 The weather was not in our favour very much as we could see only the clouds above our heads and breeze playing with the hair.
 Katja and Cheryl also came for a swim but went to take some shots of the beach first.

 The colder weather that day caused my visit to the sauna just after swimming.
 And I was not complaining at all.
 Thankfully, the Hotel Solverde offers free sauna to its clients and I tried all of them.
 The saunas are divided into female and male parts and there is fresh water with cups for you, and also steam sauna, cold sauna and regular Finnish dry sauna.
 Me, such a sauna bum, I tried it all and then got ready to start our adventure that day.